-(e) Even though the Receipt of Deposits had been sum of Rs.12,887,672 under the cash flow arising from the financial activities in the cash flow statement. cash flow arising from financial activities in the cash flow statement had been understated by that amount, on that amount not being stated the cash flow statement.
+(e) Even though the Receipt of Deposits had been a sum of Rs.12,887,672 under the cash flow arising from the financial statement. activities in the cash flow statement, the cash flow arising from financial activities in the cash flow statement had been understated by that amount, on that amount not being stated in the cash flow statement.

-The Receipt of Deposits should be stated under the cash flow arising from the financial activities in the cash flow statement.
+be stated under the cash flow arising the financial from activities in the cash flow

-It was noted to notify the General Deposit Receipts in the cash flow arising from the financial activities and to rectify them, in the future.
+The Receipt of Deposits should It was noted to notify the General Deposit Receipts in the cash flow arising from the financial activities rectify them, in the future.